In this guide

 EV = (Your probability × Win amount) - ((1 - Your probability) × Stake)

-For a $100 trade on YES at $0.40, with your estimated probability at 55%:
+Consider a $100 position on YES priced at $0.40, where you assess the true probability at 55%:

 - Win amount if YES: $150 (receive $250, paid $100)